 No one is buying a property with their own money; they’re all using the bank’s money.
 If you want the bank to give you their money, you need to understand the criteria that they look for in a potential client.
 All banks will have different criteria, but here are two of the key things that they look for:

-- Cashflow: they want to make sure that you have the cash flow available to service the debt.
+They want to make sure that you have the cash flow available to service the debt.
 If you’re a business owner, there are two layers to this.
 The first layer, the lenders want to understand how well your business is performing and how much profit you are banking.
 Second layer, they want to understand your personal income and expenses in your household, outside of business.

-- Equity: they want to make sure you have equity to contribute towards your purchase.
+They want to make sure you have equity to contribute towards your purchase.
 If you’re a first home buyer or a first-time investor, they want to make sure that you’ve got either cash or capital to use as a deposit.
 If you’re an existing property owner, they’ll want to make sure that you have the equity available in your existing home/investment property to move on up the ladder.

 Tip #3: Buy the right property for you